Karndean Flooring Cost

 Tiles can be hard to install, especially in upstairs installations as they usually are very heavy, so you may expect an increase in labour costs.
 They are also not the most comfortable option as they tend to be cold underfoot.

-Carpet Flooring Costs
+Carpet Flooring Cost

-The problem with carpet is that it tends to show wear and tear such as rips or spills, so it may not be the best choice if you have children or pets.
+The problem with carpet is that it tends to show wear and tear, such as rips or spills, so it may not be the best choice if you have children or pets.
 It also requires regular carpet cleaning to prevent any unsightly stains.

-Hiring Someone to Install Karndean Flooring Checklist
+Checklist: Hiring Someone to Install Karndean Flooring

 Before hiring a flooring specialist to install your Karndean flooring, take a look at the following checklist:

-• Check their qualifications which could include a Level 1 award in flooring operations or basic construction skills.
+• Check their qualifications, which could include a Level 1 award in flooring operations or basic construction skills.

-• Only work with floor fitters who have at least 5 years experience
+• Only work with floor fitters who have at least 5 years' experience

 • Check reviews or ask for photographs of previous jobs.

-Make sure they have public liability insurance or employers liability insurance to protect you and your home should any incidents occur.
+Make sure they have public liability insurance or employer's liability insurance to protect you and your home should any incidents occur.

 FAQs